I advocate sleep in such a big way.

 - Don’t eat 3 – 4 hours before bedtime.
 It disrupts your sleep hormones, gut and blood sugar.
 Be disciplined and don’t eat after 7pm.

-- Sleep on your side – this helps your glymphatic system function optimally, and wakes up your vagus nerve.
+- Sleep on your right side – this helps your glymphatic system function optimally, and wakes up your vagus nerve.

 - Sleep easy with a well-ventilated room and comfortable, toxin-free bedding – not only high thread count cotton linen, but invest in your pillows and mattresses too.
 I love Cocomat toxin-free pillows and mattresses, they’re also super comfortable.